|Department of Engineering|

 |Later still, we started exploring cortical parameter estimation on vertebrae, specifically L1 vertebrae.
 We developed a canonical L1 surface and extended wxRegSurf to allow registration of these rather different shapes.
 In the screenshot on the left, the canonical vertebra (red) has been deformed to match an individual vertebra (green), again using a similarity transformation followed by a nonrigid, locally affine deformation.
 A detailed walk-through of a vertebra cohort study can be found here.|

-In addition to these three tutorials, we also provide a quick reference guide to wxRegSurf's user interface.
+In addition to these four tutorials, we also provide a quick reference guide to wxRegSurf's user interface.

 wxRegSurf was written by Andrew Gee and Chris Bridge at Cambridge University Engineering Department.
 Please direct all enquiries to Andrew Gee.
 The authors thank Diego Nehab for allowing unrestricted use of his RPly library, which wxRegSurf uses for reading and writing .ply files, and Joe Roberts for his help with the automatic batch file and SSM writers.